brianmslater/korg_pcg_tools/README.md

 ## 🎯 Common Tasks

-### Edit Setlist Names
+### Edit Setlists and Slots
-1. Launch Simple Setlist Editor: `./edit-setlists`
+1. Launch Qt GUI: `python3 -m pcg_tools.gui_qt`
-2. Open your PCG file
+2. Open your PCG file (Ctrl+O)
+3. Go to Setlists tab
-3. Select a setlist from dropdown
+4. Select a setlist from dropdown
-4. Click "Edit Setlist Name"
-5. Save the file

-### Edit Slot Properties
-1. Double-click any slot in the table
+5. Double-click any slot to edit
-2. Edit name, color, text size, transpose, volume, or notes
+6. Edit name, color, text size, transpose, volume, or notes
-3. Click "Save"
+7. Save the file (Ctrl+S)

+### Edit Programs and Combis
+1. Launch Qt GUI
+2. Go to Programs or Combis tab
+3. Select a bank from the list
+4. Double-click a program/combi to edit
+5. Modify name, category, or other properties
-4. Save the file when done
+6. Save the file

+### View GM2 Banks
+1. Launch Qt GUI
+2. Go to Programs tab
+3. Scroll down in bank list to g(1) through g(9) and g(d)
+4. Click any GM2 bank to view programs
+5. Copy programs to user banks if desired (Edit/Paste disabled for ROM banks)

 ### Generate Reports
 ```bash